rbgvictoria/specify7-docker/README.md

 ## Upgrade from Specify 7.3.1 to Specify 7.4.0

-In order to run Specify 7.4.0, you have to replace the Specify 6 client (`specify6_thick_client`) with Specify 6.8.00 and make sure the database you want to connect to has been upgraded to the new version.
+In order to run Specify 7.4.0, all you have to do is replace the Specify 6 client (`specify6_thick_client`) with Specify 6.8.00 and make sure the database you want to connect to has been upgraded to the new version.